Guide to install mod_security for Apache Server

 #yum install libxml2

-access to the httpd.conf file (/ etc / httpd / conf) and remove the '#' in the following line:
+mod_unique_id.so load: access to the httpd.conf file (/ etc / httpd / conf) and remove the '#' in the following line:

 PHP source code: